Curt Casali Player Props: Reds vs. Cubs

-Curt Casali -- 0-for-3 in his most recent game -- will be in action for the Cincinnati Reds against the Chicago Cubs, with Drew Smyly on the hill, on April 3 at 6:40 PM ET.
+On Wednesday, Curt Casali (coming off going 0-for-3) and the Cincinnati Reds play the Chicago Cubs, whose starting pitcher will be Marcus Stroman.
+First pitch is at 12:35 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Pirates.
+In his previous game he had a hitless performance (0-for-3) against the Pirates.

 Curt Casali Game Info & Props vs. the Cubs